maxmpz/powerampapi/poweramp_api_lib/readme.md

     </intent>
 </queries>
 ```
+**This is not required if you just want to send some commands to Poweramp, such as control playback, modes, etc.**
+Also, it can be mitigated completely, if non-standard Poweramp editions with the modified package name are not targeted and when
+the default package name (com.maxmpz.audioplayer) can be directly used instead of querying the app package name.

 Note that poweramp_api_lib AndroidManifest.xml contains the queries element and it should be automatically merged
 to your app/plugin - please verify that by the reviewing Merged Manifest bottom tab for the project AndroidManifest.xml.